Dust Mite Bites Symptoms – How Bad Can They Get

 Well, apparently another pest may be cohabiting with dust mites in your bed and the name is bed bugs.
-Unlike dust mites, bed bugs do bite on human flesh as they nourish itself with blood.
+Unlike dust mites, bed bugs do bite on human flesh as they nourish themselves with blood.
 It sounds creepy and gross but this explains the rashes you suffered after waking up from sleep.

 Bed bugs are much larger than dust mites and they are visible to human eyes.
 You can more or less confirm your suspicion by the sight of tiny oval shapes bugs in your bedroom.
 Depending on whether they have recently feasted, the body may look slightly inflated and is red in color.

 It’s hard to eliminate bed bugs just by stopping its source of nourishment.
 Bed bugs are extremely resilient creatures and they can last up to 40 days without feeding.
-To make matter worse, bed bugs don’t stay where they are and are constantly on the move.
+To make matters worse, bed bugs don’t stay where they are and are constantly on the move.

-It’s hard to spot bed bugs in during the day as they could be hiding between cracks and openings of furniture, clothing, mattress, and other well-hidden spots.
+It’s hard to spot bed bugs during the day as they could be hiding between cracks and openings of furniture, clothing, mattress, and other well-hidden spots.
 At night, they move at high-speed to their targets.
 It only takes up to 10 minutes to finish feasting on your blood, and that often happened when you’re asleep.

 What Can You Do About Bed Bugs Bites

 Generally, bed bugs bites do not cause major complications.
-The rashes and itchiness will go away by its own after a couple of weeks.
+The rashes and itchiness will go away on its own after a couple of weeks.
 But if you’re hypersensitive to bed bugs bites, you’ll want to get the blisters tended to.
 The first thing that you should do is to wash the rashes with soap and water.